MedForge MedForge

-Detects medically plausible image forgeries with localized reasoning, using the MedForge-90K benchmark and a Localize-then-Analyze detector. 通过 MedForge-90K 基准与先定位再分析的推理式检测器,对医学影像伪造进行定位、判别和解释。
+A data-and-model framework that detects medically plausible image forgeries through localized evidence, expert-aligned reasoning, and a Localize-then-Analyze detector. 通过 MedForge-90K 基准、专家对齐推理和先定位再分析检测器,对医学影像伪造进行定位、判别和解释。

 Zhihui Chen, Kai He, Qingyuan Lei, Bin Pu, Jian Zhang, Yuling Xu, Mengling Feng# (# corresponding author)